This is the Samsung Galaxy Note10, Note10+, and Note10+ 5G

 DeX mode displays a Windows-like interface, replete with resizeable windows, a dedicated taskbar, mouse and keyboard support, and shortcuts to files, the photo gallery, and settings.
 Samsung teamed up with Microsoft to optimize Office apps (Word, PowerPoint, and Excel) for the interface, and with Epic Games to support Fortnite.
 Other partners include the New York Times, Deezer, Amazon, TripAdvisor, Citrix, VMWare, and Craigslist.

 New this year are apps for both Mac and Windows.
 In practice, that means you’re able to plug the Note10 or Note10+ directly into a PC to get a window with your phone apps in it.
-The Galaxy Note10 series is compatible with Microsoft’s “Your Phone” feature from Windows 10, and activated with a Link to Windows shortcut in the Quick Settings panel.
+The Galaxy Note10 series is compatible with Microsoft’s “Your Phone” feature from Windows 10, and it’s activated with a Link to Windows shortcut in the Quick Settings panel.
 Gamers can use their Samsung account to stream games from a laptop or desktop and play them on the Note10.
 And later this year, you’ll be able to make and receive calls from a linked Windows PC.

 Smartphone apps run in DeX, but Samsung makes no guarantees that they won’t misbehave.